iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 5 reviews"/>
 </p>

+> Nicr<br> :date: __2020-06-07 06:06:39__

+> All NASA PERSONS TAKE THE INITIATIVE AS A FEELING THAT IS WELL.<br> :date: __2020-06-07 02:15:13__

+> Very productive sercure guard national support VA non-profit but helpful for safety and insurance for damages of areas of destruction weather storms, or life support<br> :date: __2020-06-06 23:26:31__

+> You can receive alerts for multiple areas.
+The app has everything from weather alerts to information on disaster preparedness.
+I've not used but you can also call 911 with it.<br> :date: __2020-06-06 16:21:09__

+> Now I can hear all my emgincay updated information<br> :date: __2020-06-06 06:36:37__

+> Resourceful App Absolutly!<br> :date: __2020-06-02 04:24:22__

 > A most un-intrusive app no garbage like most apps BUT WARNINGS KEEP MY FAMILY SAFE.
 PROBABLY AMONG MY TOP TEN APPS<br> :date: __2020-05-29 21:02:24__

 > Great app<br> :date: __2020-05-29 07:48:43__